parallelvirtualcluster/pvc/docs/manuals/api.md

 Obtain the raw Libvirt XML configuration of the VM with name or UUID `<vm>`.

-Return an HTTP document containing the Libvirt XML and HTTP code 200 on success.
-Return a JSON `message` and HTTP code 510 on failure.
+Return an XML document containing the Libvirt XML and HTTP code 200 on success.

 #### /api/v1/vm/<vm>/start
  * Methods: `POST`